E-songo-E/E-songo-E/README.md

 -->

-I'm E-songo-E and i am the creator of DerpoAI! e
+I'm E-songo-E and i am the creator of DerpoAI (AND MANY OTHER THINGS!)! just call me "e"
+I'm learning Rust!!
+I love python. as i say: "Python cures depression".
+Some complicated stuff i'm doing bts... i'm a male (if  u didnt already know).
+FUN FACT: When i made MY FIRST ACCOUNT (lost to time...) i didn't even know what github was LOL